4th Grade Battle of the Books

 Students will read a minimum of 10 books from a list of 24 books in order to qualify.

 The annual 4th Grade Battle of the Books is a fun literacy-based event.
-From Fall 2022 through the end of March 2023, students read a minimum of 10 from a selection of 24 books.
-The Battle takes place on a Wednesday evening at the end of March at the SK High School Auditorium.
+From Fall 2024 through March 2025, students read a minimum of 10 books from a selection of 24 books.
+The Battle takes place on a Wednesday evening at the beginning of April at the SK High School Auditorium.
 Participating students are divided into teams, and in a series of rounds (usually 4 rounds of 4 teams) are quizzed on details from the books by their school librarians as well as their public librarians.
 The event is always very exciting!
 This is an optional activity, but students are encouraged not to miss what many say was a highlight of their 4th grade year.

 See details on the event and the books below.
 And, print out your own bookmark with a list of the books below as well!